2035 Amtrak Connect US Map, Interstate High Speed Rail Funding

 America 2050 Mega-Regions Map; source Regional Plan Association

-America’s 10 mega-regions screaming out for a world-class Interstate HSR System with Regional Rail extensions.
+America’s mega-regions scream out for a world-class Interstate HSR System with Regional Rail extensions.

 In the 20th century, our federal, state, & county governments invested nearly $2 trillion in Highways and $750 billion in Aviation.
 Private companies also invested billions in Coal-powered electric plants, plus Oil & Gas infrastructure that helped power America to global economic leadership.